 SEL manages supply chain security based on cybersecurity first principles that we established at our founding in 1984.
 Over the past 30+ years, we have consistently emphasized the importance of security in critical infrastructure.
 We have long employed a comprehensive supply chain diversity and risk evaluation process designed to ensure a safe and dependable supply chain for the products we deliver to customers around the world.
-To learn more, reference this supply chain best practice guide.
+To learn more, reference this supply chain best practices guide.

-To minimize the risks inherent in a complex, global supply chain, SEL manufactures critical components, like motherboards for our computer systems and circuit boards for all our electronic devices, in our secure, state-of-the-art facilities in Washington and Idaho.
+To minimize the risks inherent in a complex, global supply chain, SEL manufactures critical components, like motherboards for our computer systems and automation controllers and circuit boards for all our electronic devices, in our secure, state-of-the-art facilities in Washington and Idaho.
 This philosophy extends to our software products—whenever possible, we create our software internally, providing a quality control advantage along with the ability to make our own fixes and enhancements.
 Our vertical integration is one of the reasons we remain confident that malicious code or components will not make their way into SEL products.

 When we must integrate commercial or open-source software or third-party libraries within our products, we apply the same rigorous vendor selection process used for physical products.
 Third-party software vendors undergo a thorough review from SEL’s product development, quality, security, and purchasing teams.
 We ensure we understand the software’s origin and have access to the source code whenever possible.
 We obtain components and software from U.S. suppliers whenever feasible to enhance our ability to closely scrutinize all aspects of production, and we avoid suppliers subject to control by potential geopolitical adversaries.
 Third-party software components are tested with the same rigor we apply to our internally developed code and are continuously monitored through the supplier for the existence of vulnerabilities and continuity of support.